TypeScript

 public-hoist-pattern[]=@inertiajs/coreAlternatively, you may add @inertiajs/core as a direct dependency in your project.

-pnpm add @inertiajs/coreGlobal configuration
+pnpm add @inertiajs/coreGlobal Configuration

 You may configure Inertia's types globally by augmenting the InertiaConfig interface in the @inertiajs/core module.
 This is typically done in a global.d.ts file in your project's root or types directory.